Introduction: the impact of verified reviews

 - Integration with trusted third-party review platforms

-Consider these high-impact placement opportunities:
+Consider these high-impact placement spots:

 - Homepage hero section: